pradhul/vscolorcode/README.md

 ![VS Color Code in action](demo.png)

-> Note: The image above is a placeholder.
-Replace it with an actual screenshot of your extension in action.

 ## Usage

 1. The extension automatically applies a random color to your workspace when VS Code starts